Upcoming Birding Trips

 We provide a variety of outings that accommodate many birding skill levels.
 Birders of all levels of ability are welcome on all outings.
 Most trips are great for beginning birders, as our experienced birders love to teach and share their passion and knowledge with newcomers.

-Meet at 9:00am at 19851 73rd Ave NE Kenmore 98028.
+Meet at 9:00am at 19851 73rd Ave NE, Kenmore, WA 98028 near the parking kiosk.

 Please submit your 2025 Field Trip Liability Release before participating, no other registration is required.